Highlights of the Program

 - Examining CCUS initiatives with a specific focus on storage (S) and its implications

-- Highlighting the potential of Antwerp as a multi-fuel port for the future energy landscape
+- Spotlighting the potential of Antwerp as a multi-fuel port for the future energy landscape

 12:25 - 12:30